Skip to main content

 Drag and drop your chosen Web Element(s) onto the Form and then arrange your Fields inside them.

-Add new Fields to the Form by dragging from the right-hand panel.
-As you drop each new Field onto the Form, you’ll be able to select "Field Form Properties" which include making the field mandatory (on that form only) or changing the field label for that form ⤵
+Add new Fields to the Form by dragging from the left-hand panel.
+As you drop each new Field onto the Form, you’ll be able to select options from the right hand panel which include General Settings such as Label and, from the Configuration tab, whether the field should be mandatory (on that form only) or visible (based on conditions or read-only ⤵

 When you’re finished, click on “Save” to add your field to the form.